anjuwong/kudu-rest/README.md

    * Stateless or stateful ?
       * Probably stateless?

+* Update (7/8/2016):
+	* Currently supporting create tables, scans, and inserts
+	* TODOs: update the JSON support to be ProtoBuf by default and internal conversions to JSON and XML [b]
+		* HBase's REST API is centered around ProtoBuf

 [a]see http://blog.cloudera.com/blog/2013/03/how-to-use-the-apache-hbase-rest-interface-part-1/

 [b]https://github.com/apache/hbase/blob/master/hbase-rest/src/main/java/org/apache/hadoop/hbase/rest/RESTServer.java

 [c]https://jersey.java.net/

 [d]This is the framework used by HBase

 [e]This was how I originally formulated the problem, to be easy for applications to push data to Kudu.
 There is need beyond this to make the client easier to work with.